wayneIBM/vpc-on-classic/hello-world-vpc.md

 1. Install the [IBM Cloud CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#overview).

-2. Install or update the `infrastructure-service` plugin to the IBM Cloud CLI.
+2. Install or update the `vpc-infrastructure` plugin to the IBM Cloud CLI.

   To install:

   ```
-  ibmcloud plugin install infrastructure-service
+  ibmcloud plugin install vpc-infrastructure
   ```
   {: pre}